wael-jaber/design_patterns/typescript/src/behavioral/README.md

 ## Conclusion: Tips for Using Behavioral Patterns in JavaScript/TypeScript

 1. **Leverage TypeScript**:
    - Use interfaces and types to define clear contracts between components.

 2. **Avoid Overengineering**:
    - Use behavioral patterns when they provide a clear benefit, avoiding unnecessary complexity.

 3. **Focus on Maintainability**:
    - Keep implementations modular and testable for long-term sustainability.

 4. **Test Extensively**:
    - Ensure pattern implementations handle different scenarios and interactions properly.

-Explore the examples in this repository to see these patterns in action.
-Happy coding!